 With two locations in Overland Park, The Shack is all about breakfast and lunch.
 The menu is inspiring with Starchy & Cluck (fried chicken & waffles) and Gringo Killer™ (chorizo breakfast skillet).
 You want to skip right to the Adult Swim section where you can find spiked coffee, three different Bloody Mary’s and boozie milkshakes.
 The restaurant décor is fun, including customer doodles on plywood walls.
 This popular restaurant doesn’t take reservations, so arrive early to claim your seat!

 A traditional diner-style breakfast joint; you’ll find homemade favorites at The Wooden Spoon in central Overland Park.
 Locals and visitors love the corned beef hash and the egg panwich, an egg sandwich with pancakes instead of bread.
 Pro tip: ask for a side of the hash brown casserole.
 It’s topped with ooey-gooey melted cheese.

-- McLain's Market - McLain’s Market in Overland Park is the sister store to Kansas City mainstay, McLain’s Bakery.
+McLain's Market in Overland Park is the sister store to Kansas City mainstay, McLain’s Bakery.
 You’ll find delicious, locally-sourced brunch options that we could write about all day.
-(We’re partial to the market bowl and their homemade chicken salad.)
 But what we need visitors to know, and this is SO important: don’t leave without dessert.
 We’re serious.
 McLain’s roots are in baking for heaven’s sakes.
 There are homemade pastries, donuts, muffins, “cup cookies” and other sweet bites.
-One more tip?
-Grab a coffee to go.
-You’ll be grateful as you hit all the nearby attractions in KC | OP.

 CONTINUE READING THE BEST OF OP BLOG SERIES